kubescape/kubescape/examples/exceptions/README.md

 # Kubescape Exceptions

-Kubescape Exceptions allow you to exclude specific resources from affecting your security risk score.
-This is useful when certain resources intentionally deviate from security best practices and you want to acknowledge this without impacting your overall compliance metrics.
+Kubescape Exceptions let you suppress or acknowledge findings for specific resources.
+For evaluated findings, use `disable` when an accepted finding should pass with exceptions and stop affecting the compliance score.
+Use `alertOnly` when the finding should be annotated as acknowledged but remain failed and continue affecting the score.
+Manual-review controls have separate status handling.

 ## Table of Contents